karla-descartes/test-tutorials/env_setup.rst

 To create a new ``conda`` environment, ``-n``  sets the name of the environment.
 The ``-c`` denotes a channel, or repository from which to pull compatible package denpendencies. ``conda-forge`` is a widely used and reliable channel for installations.
 Lastly, you are able to set the Python version of the environment.

 To add additional packages to your clean environment, you activate it from anywhere as seen on the second line above.
 You can confirm you are referencing the isolated environment by running ``which python``.
-It should not be pointing at your main Python installation, but rather the conda environment of interest.
+It should be pointing at the ``conda`` environment of interest, not at your main Python installation.
 Once activated, you can begin installing packages via ``conda`` and ``pip``.
 It is good idea to update ``pip`` before using it to install modules in the clean environment, as done on line 5.
 After you've finished installing packages, you can deactivate the environment.
 You are ready to use this environment for your first Descartes Labs project.

 ***************